31st Marine Expeditionary Unit: Defense Support of Civil Authorities, Commonwealth of the Northern Mariana Islands, September–November 2018

 During Fall Patrol 2018, the 31st MEU and CLB-31 provided assistance to the people of the Commonwealth of the Northern Mariana Islands (CNMI), a U.S. territory, after two devastating typhoons.
-On September 10, Super Typhoon Mangkhut swept across CNMI, causing widespread damage to the islands of Rota and Saipan.
-The Marines and sailors of the 31st MEU and CLB-31, then embarked aboard the and USS Ashland (LSD-48), began providing assistance to CNMI officials and the Federal Emergency Management Agency (FEMA) as soon as the skies cleared over CNMI.
-During Mangkhut relief efforts, the 31st MEU and CLB-31, partnering with Amphibious Squadron 11, cleared roads and flew 63 air missions to deliver assistance personnel and more than 29,000 pounds of cargo for the people of CNMI.
-Mangkhut relief efforts ended on September 14, when the 31st MEU and CLB-31 re-embarked aboard the Wasp and Ashland to continue deployment.
+On 10 September, Super Typhoon Mangkhut swept across CNMI, causing widespread damage to the islands of Rota and Saipan.
+The Marines and sailors of the 31st MEU and CLB-31, embarked aboard and Ashland, began providing assistance to CNMI officials and the Federal Emergency Management Agency (FEMA) as soon as the skies cleared over CNMI.
+During Mangkhut relief efforts, the 31st MEU and CLB-31, partnering with Amphibious Squadron 11, cleared roads and flew 63 air missions to deliver assistance personnel and more than 29000 lb of cargo for the people of CNMI.
+Mangkhut relief efforts ended on 14 September, when the 31st MEU and CLB-31 re-embarked aboard Wasp and Ashland to continue deployment.

-Just over a month later, on October 25, the second-strongest storm ever to hit U.S. soil, Super Typhoon Yutu, made a direct hit on the islands of Tinian and Saipan.
+Just over a month later, on 25 October, the second-strongest storm ever to hit U.S. soil, Super Typhoon Yutu, made a direct hit on the islands of Tinian and Saipan.
 The 31st MEU and CLB-31, which had just returned to Okinawa after completing deployment, received orders to assist relief efforts just days after returning to Camp Hansen.
-The 31st MEU arrived on October 29, establishing ashore at Tinian International Airport.
-A more robust follow-on force arrived aboard the USS Ashland on 3 November, aiding with water purification, route clearance, damage assessments and restoration of municipal utilities.
-All told, the 31st MEU and CLB-31, which led the multiservice response effort on Tinian, cleared miles of roadway, purified more than 20,000 gallons of drinking water, and helped deliver and assemble more than 150 FEMA-provided shelters, handing control of the DSCA effort to the U.S. Navy Seabees of Naval Mobile Construction Battalion 1 on November 14.
+The 31st MEU arrived on 29 October, establishing ashore at Tinian International Airport.

+A more robust follow-on force arrived aboard Ashland on 3 November, aiding with water purification, route clearance, damage assessments and restoration of municipal utilities.
+All told, the 31st MEU and CLB-31, which led the multiservice response effort on Tinian, cleared miles of roadway, purified more than 20000 USgal of drinking water, and helped deliver and assemble more than 150 FEMA-provided shelters, handing control of the DSCA effort to the U.S. Navy Seabees of Naval Mobile Construction Battalion 1 on 14 November.

+Guam and Papua New Guinea – 2023–2024

+In May 2023, the 31st MEU responded to Typhoon Mawar, which struck Guam as a Category 4 storm.
+Marines assisted with defense support of civilian authorities (DSCA) and base restoration, clearing debris across Naval Base Guam, Marine Corps Camp Blaz, and Anderson Air Force Base.
+Later that year in August 2023, the unit conducted humanitarian assistance and disaster relief (HADR) operations on Bougainville Island, Papua New Guinea, following volcanic activity.

+Japan and Philippine Sea – 2025–2026

+A U.S. Marine Corps F-35B Lightning II assigned to Marine Fighter Attack Squadron (VMFA) 242, 31st Marine Expeditionary Unit, prepares to take off aboard the forward-deployed amphibious assault carrier USS Tripoli (LHA 7), Dec.
+7, 2025.